hay-kot/homebox/docs/docs/quick-start.md

 ```

 !!! note
-    If instead of using named volumes you would prefer using a hostMount directly (e.g., `volumes: [ /path/to/data/folder:/data ]`) you need to `chown` the chosen directory in advance to the `65532` user (as shown in the Docker example above).
+    If you use the `rootless` image, and instead of using named volumes you would prefer using a hostMount directly (e.g., `volumes: [ /path/to/data/folder:/data ]`) you need to `chown` the chosen directory in advance to the `65532` user (as shown in the Docker example above).

 ## Env Variables & Configuration